Programs For Troubled Teens and Families From Ohio

 While no one looks back on early puberty fondly, in some cases, the sudden intense physical and emotional changes that occur during this period can pull families apart, ruin relationships, and cause severe distress for all involved.
 Though this may sound familiar to a lot of families, most girls’ experience falls somewhere in the middle.

-Asheville Academy for Girls, one of the leading programs for troubled teens, provides parents and daughters with the support and care required for the whole family to make it through this tumultuous period.
-Specifically targeted at ages 10-14, Asheville Academy for Girls guides troubled Ohio girls on their journey through adolescence into young adulthood.
+Asheville Academy, one of the leading programs for troubled teens, provides parents and daughters with the support and care required for the whole family to make it through this tumultuous period.
+Specifically targeted at ages 10-14, Asheville Academy guides troubled Ohio girls on their journey through adolescence into young adulthood.
 Rather than being “troubled,” we believe that our students are struggling with a variety of social, emotional, and behavioral challenges that can be overcome by learning appropriate coping mechanisms.

-At Asheville Academy for Girls, the focus is always on the family.
-Many Ohio families believe their relationship with their daughter is broken beyond repair when they reach out to Asheville Academy for Girls.
-Programs for troubled teens, like Asheville Academy for Girls, help families realize that it is possible to reconnect with their daughter, no matter how faint of a possibility it sounds like when their daughter first enrolls.
+At Asheville Academy, the focus is always on the family.
+Many Ohio families believe their relationship with their daughter is broken beyond repair when they reach out to Asheville Academy.
+Programs for troubled teens, like Asheville Academy, help families realize that it is possible to reconnect with their daughter, no matter how faint of a possibility it sounds like when their daughter first enrolls.

 For more information about whether our therapeutic boarding school may be a good fit for your daughter and your entire family from Ohio, call 800-264-8709!